Welcome

 Swap & Shop

-Hiawatha Amateur Radio Association
+Hiawatha Amateur Radio Association of Marquette County

 Swap & Shop Saturday September 16, 2023

-We are hoping that the beginning of summer is soon and the end of summer is a long way off in the distance but we’d like you to mark your calendar now for our annual Swap & Shop that has been moved to September 16, 2023.
-For ages we held this event in February but plans are to host it annually in the fall.
+We are hoping that the beginning of summer is soon, and the end of summer is a long way off in the distance, but we’d like you to mark your calendar now for our annual Swap & Shop that has been moved to September 16, 2023.
+For ages we held this event in February, but plans are to host it annually in the fall.

-Other than that everything is the same.
+Other than that, everything is the same.
 Location is the Negaunee Township Hall on M-35 just south of the U.S. Hwy 41 and M-35 intersection.
 Times are 0900 to 1300.
 We’ll have lots of door prizes and a 50/50 drawing.
 Refreshments will be available.

 Here is only a small sample of what will be on our club table.
-I realize it is scheduled down the road somewhat but please mark your calendar now so you don’t miss it.
+I realize it is scheduled down the road somewhat but please mark your calendar now, so you don’t miss it.
 Please let your club members be aware of our upcoming Swap & Shop.

 Also does anyone need a sales table at our event?
 Contact Greg KI8AF at ki8af@arrl.net